 You can also search for a clip, and share it with nearby users.
 When you download a video, tap on it again to see the download size, time remaining, and speed, as well as a preview.

-Go also offers a dedicated “Download” section to easily access your offline content.
+Go also offers a dedicated “Download” section to access your offline content easily.
 Downloads will be available as long as you “occasionally” connect to the internet.

 The downside to Go is, compared to Red, you can’t play the audio in the background when you exit the app.
 And the fact that not a lot of content is available to download doesn’t help.
 (At least, there are no ads.)

-I will keep Go for when my Red free trial expires, so I can watch a few videos offline.
+I will keep Go for when my Red free trial expires so that I can watch a few videos offline.
 But I will consider paying for Red, even though I hate the idea.
 You can download the app here for free.